-In the event the Federal Government is delayed with tuition and fee payments to the institution, for those students using Post 9/11 G.I.
-Bill® (Chapter 33) or Vocational Rehabilitation & Employment (VR&E, Chapter 31) benefits, students will maintain access to continued enrollment and all University resources.
+In the event the Federal Government is delayed with tuition and fee payments to the institution, for those students using Post 9/11 GI Bill[®] (Chapter 33) or Veteran Readiness and Employment (VR&E, Chapter 31) benefits, students will maintain access to continued enrollment and all University resources.
 These include but are not limited to the library, access to the Student Services department, class attendance, and/or other functions to assure the academic success of the student.
 Students will not incur any penalty or late fees due to VA pending payments, or be required to obtain additional funding to cover the cost of attendance.

 All students using Chapter 33 benefits must provide a copy of their Certificate of Eligibility (COE) to the institution prior to the first day of class.
-All Veterans using Chapter 31 benefits must also provide a valid VA Form 28-1905 from their VRC prior to the first day of each semester.
+All Veterans using Chapter 31 benefits must confirm the institution received an electronic authorization from their VRC prior to the first day of each semester.